v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 ## Exploitation Plan

-The exploitation path I chose was to take advantage of the open file descriptor, telegraphed to us by the service, to read the contents of the flag file and then simply write it to standard output.
+The exploitation plan I chose was to take advantage of the open file descriptor, telegraphed to us by the service, read the contents of the flag file, and simply write it to standard output.

 Most gadgets are already obvious - we can load `1` and `0` into `rax` for the `write` and `read` system calls respectively.
 We even have a gadget to